open/close all folders

 - X-23 is drawn into one in The Killing Dream.
 A demon attempting to recruit Laura to his service tells her that as a clone she has no soul.
 When she refuses and denies this accusation he fatally wounds Julian to force her hand, offering to spare him if she accepts a place as leader of his armies.
 Laura once again denies him, so the demon offers her another option: Prove him wrong.
 When she agrees to this the demon drags her into a hellish landscape within her own mind, presenting her with images of all the death she has caused and will yet cause to break her will.
 However Laura encounters her inner self, who reveals that she wasn't born an emotionless killing machine but that it took the conscious effort of the Facility to break her.
 This revelation, and the memory she is shown of defying her orders to spare the young son of Martin Sutter (actually the son of one of her creators, Zander Rice, through an affair with Sutter's wife) when sent to kill the entire Sutter family, shows Laura she is more than just a weapon and gives her the power to escape the demon's influence, saving both herself and Julian.

-- Issue #9 of Superior Spider-Man features a showdown between Otto Octavius and Peter Parker, who, after his death in Ock's body in ASM #700, exists as a 'ghost' in his own body via all his memories given consciousness, in order to see who will control Peter's body.
-Otto begins to purge Peter's memories through one of his devices in order to get rid of him, but Peter fights back, causing Otto to go into Peter's mind.
-In Spidey's mind, Peter summons the memories of his friends and family to subdue Otto.
-But, Octavius, having looked back at Peter's memories for months, summons the memories of all his enemies, who 'kill' Pete's friends, which robs him of his memories of them.
+- Issue #9 of Superior Spider-Man features a showdown between Otto Octavius and Peter Parker, who, after his death in Ock's body in ASM #700, exists as a 'ghost' in his own body via all his memories given consciousness.
+Otto begins to purge Peter's memories through one of his devices in order to get rid of him, but Peter fights back, forcing Otto to go in and eliminate Peter himself.
+In the Mindscape, Peter summons the memories of his friends and family to subdue Otto.
+But, Octavius, having looked back at Peter's memories for months, summons the memories of all his enemies, who "kill" Pete's friends, which erases his memories of them.
 Peter is horrified by his loss, but regains confidence and turns in the Amazing Spider-Man, and Otto follows by turning into the Superior Spider-Man.
-Both fight and look at the reasons why the other one fails at being Spider-Man; Amazing Spidey on Otto's brutality, and Superior on Peter's Thou Shalt Not Kill rule and the indirect problems it caused.
-Otto wins by pointing out Peter's Moment of Weakness - risking the life of a girl during Otto's brain surgery so that Otto wouldn't get the tech to find Peter in Otto's brain.
+Both fight and look at the reasons why the other one fails at being Spider-Man; Peter discusses Otto's brutality, and Otto discusses Peter's Thou Shalt Not Kill rule and the indirect problems it caused.
+Otto wins by pointing out Peter's Moment of Weakness - risking the life of a girl while Otto was performing brain surgery on her, so that Otto wouldn't get the tech to find Peter in Otto's brain.
 Peter is defeated and ashamed of himself.
 Otto declares that he is superior to Spidey and manages to successfully erase Peter from his brain.

 - An interesting version occurs in You Obey, where it is the protagonist who initiates the battle.

 - A big part of the fight with Future Cell in Honor Trip.
-Cell tries everything in his power, including Talking the Monster to Death, & harassing his captor by beat-boxing a taunt.
+Cell tries everything in his power, including Talking the Monster to Death, and harassing his captor by beat-boxing a taunt.